ShangxingSun/eos-repo/README.md

 ## This is a bet dice game website!
 It uses eos blockchain to generate dice result.
-However, considering the nature of blockchain, it is truely hard to get fullu random result.
+However, considering the nature of blockchain, it is truely hard to get fully random result.
-Thus the result is not fully random.
 Notice:
 1. you need  to create a eos account first, named getnumber to make it work!
 2. make sure the wallet is unlocked. if locked, it will lead to exceptions.